NSW Legislative Council inquiry into floodplain harvesting

 Of the recommendations that the government does not support or only partially supports, it found many to be redundant, outside the scope of the policy or its authority, needing further community consultation, or simply unable to be realised until licensing is introduced.

 Rules for floodplain harvesting licences to protect first flush flows

 To acknowledge the connectivity between the Barwon-Darling valley and the northern inland tributary valleys, and ensure flows are temporarily protected from floodplain harvesting following a dry period, a series of access rules will be applied to floodplain harvesting access licences.

 To protect ‘first flush’ flows during or following a dry period, an access rule will be applied to floodplain harvesting licences in the NSW Border Rivers Regulated River Water Source, Gwydir Regulated River Water Source, and Macquarie and Cudgegong Regulated Rivers Water Source.
 This will prevent water being taken whenever flows are below local in-valley flow targets and there is less than 195 gigalitres (GL) stored in the Menindee Lakes system.
-This access rule ceases to apply whenever local in-valley flow targets, shown in the table below, are forecast to be met.
+For information on the local in-valley flow targets, please refer to the rule summary sheets listed below.

-Local in-valley flow targets will also be applied in the Lower Namoi Regulated River Water Source and Barwon-Darling Unregulated River Water Source.
-However, these are yet to be finalised.
+Local in-valley flow targets will also be applied in the Lower Namoi Regulated River Water Source.
+However, this is yet to be finalised.